enter-dragon/depthcharge-guide/Compiling-the-Linux-kernel.md

 2. Install all tools and dependencies needed to compile the kernel.
 3. Generate the default config with `make defconfig`
 4. Edit the default config with `make menuconfig`:
     4.1.
-Enable any Chromebook/Google related options you find.
+Enable any Chromebook/box or Google related options you find.
     4.2.
-Find out which soundcard your Chromebook uses and enable any options related to it.
+Find out which soundcard your Chromebook/box uses and enable any options related to it.
     4.3.
 Enable modules that are needed for the storage format which you used when formatting the boot medium in [preparing the boot medium](Preparing-the-boot-medium).
 6. Compile the kernel with `make -j"$(nproc)"`.
 This step might take a **very** long time, especially on slower devices.
 7. Compile the kernel modules with `mkdir kernel-modules && make -j"$(nproc)" modules_install INSTALL_MOD_PATH=mod INSTALL_MOD_STRIP=1`